firebase-cloud-functions

 • Provide meaningful error messages to users when function calls fail.

-• Consider implementing retry logic for transient errors.
+• Implement retry logic with exponential backoff for transient errors (unavailable, deadline-exceeded).

 4. Performance Optimization